SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 On the Catalog details page, items can now be made public or private by an Owner or Admin from the publishing organization.

-### 25 November 2024 - Feature - Catalog API - Get Catalog item categories [ID 41411]
+### 25 November 2024 - New feature - Catalog API - Get Catalog item categories [ID 41411]

-User, service and public Catalog APIs are extended with a categories call to obtain all categories supported in catalog
+The user, service, and public Catalog APIs have been extended with a categories call to obtain all categories supported in Catalog:

-"/api/user-catalog/v2-0/catalogs/categories"
+- "/api/user-catalog/v2-0/catalogs/categories"
-"/api/public-catalog/v2-0/catalogs/categories"
+- "/api/public-catalog/v2-0/catalogs/categories"
-"/api/service-catalog/v1-0/catalogs/categories"
+- "/api/service-catalog/v1-0/catalogs/categories"

 ### 25 November 2024 - Enhancement - Catalog - Items from external publishers now labeled [ID 41402]